Marcus Silcock

 CHUMS

 “It was The Great Purge of the 90s.
-“Religion faced the greatest threat from three groups: feminists, homosexuals and intellectuals,” said Boyd K. Packer, a General Authority, in a speech in 1993.
-In the fall of 1993, six Mormon writers were rebuked for their feminist intellectual leanings.
-They became the “September Six.”
-We felt the… Read more
+“Religion faced the greatest threat from three groups: feminists, homosexuals and intellectuals,” said Boyd K. Packer, a General Authority, in a speech… Read more.

 -